MenxLi/lfss/docs/virtual-user.md

 The virtual user always have a name starting with `.v-`, a typical virtual user name looks like `.v-{tag}-{id}`.
 The tag is used to identify the purpose of the virtual user, and the id is a unique random string.

+The virtual user is hidden from the user list by default.
+To list virtual users, you can use the `-a/--all` flag with the `lfss-user list` command.

 To create a virtual user, you can use either the CLI command or the admin API.
 For example: